Decent-Partners/Decent-overview/README.md

 Web3 media by contrast relies on open source protocols and blockchains to ensure public ownership, operations and access.

 ### Why is Web3 media an opportunity worth pursuing?
-Whilst defi may have have been the major story of 2020 and constitutes the majority of focus in the [Substrate ecosystem](https://www.substrate.io/substrate-users/), NFTs (non-fungible-tokens) are a key core component of the Web3 stack.
+Whilst defi may have have been the major story of 2020 and constitutes the majority of focus in the [Substrate ecosystem](https://www.substrate.io/substrate-users/), NFTs (non-fungible-tokens) are a core component of the Web3 stack.
 NFTs are currently mostly understood through crypto art / media - a connection that is already turning out to be one of 2021's biggest stories, expanding the existing crypto bubble and onboarding many new users in the process.

-However until recently creators were still separated from the financial networks that their work creates by a first generation of platforms and galleries who operate in a Web2 manner, as gatekeepers, owning the creators market and taking a cut.
+However until recently creators were still separated from the financial networks that their work creates by a first generation of platforms and galleries who operate in a Web2 manner, as gatekeepers, owning the creators' market and taking a cut.

-Recent innovations from projects such as [Zora](https://ourzora.co) enable creators to mint both media and market into a [single asset](https://cryptomedia.wtf).
+Recent innovations from projects such as [Zora](https://zora.co) enable creators to mint both media and market into a [single asset](https://cryptomedia.wtf).

 The arrival of creator owned marketplaces levels the playing field further but also supercharges an already individualistic and profit oriented crypto-culture that masks the real opportunity for a new generation of creative communities to share ownership in the emergent stories, shows and worlds they build together.